If you’ve played EverQuest long enough, you start to look back at different periods of development and expansions and notice ebbs and flows.

 Empires of Kunark and Ring of Scale go back to Kunark in two expansions, while The Burning Lands revisits Planes of Power content from the Golden Era.

-Playing to that success, Torment of Velious returns to the frozen continent and is likely to be the focus of the 27th, as-of-yet unannounced expansion.
+Playing to that success, Torment of Velious returns to the frozen continent along with Claws of Veeshan.